nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-BandConnect+ detects an error in the entered data.
+BandConnect++ detects an error in the entered data.

     * 3a1.
-BandConnect+ shows an error message.
+BandConnect++ shows an error message.

       Use case resumes at step 2.